 Rescue workers and nurses carried residents out of the building, pulled them through windows and dragged them out on mattresses as flames jumped 1m above the roof.

 Seventeen people burned to death, while a woman died of a heart attack after being rescued.
+A man who sustained burns was airlifted to hospital while two others were seriously injured.

 Survivors were taken to retirement homes in neighbouring communities.